 What happens when the warehouse spaces aren’t utilized efficiently?

 That’s right; there is a lot of wastage and inefficiencies.
-An average warehouse capacity utilization is only 68%.
+The average warehouse capacity utilization is only 68%.
 The statistic reiterates that warehouse spaces are not being utilized efficiently.

 Customers today have high expectations.
 They wish for shorter shipping times, impeccable customer service, and perfect order accuracy.
 To meet customer expectations effectively, one needs a smart warehouse that can cater to individual customer preferences by automatically creating the correct type of labels.